crosswalk-project/crosswalk-website/public/documentation/cordova/migrate_an_application.md

     $ npm install -g cordova@3.5

-(Please install Cordova 3.5.* if you're using Crosswalk-8 and Crosswalk-9, install Cordova 3.6 for Crosswalk-10)
+(Install Cordova 3.6 for Crosswalk-10 and newer, and Cordova 3.5 for Crosswalk-9 and older.)

 This installs the tools globally so they are available from any shell.